 Yes.
 Both valuations and appraisals may be accomplished through the use of computer-based models.
 When used with homogenous data, a collateral value can be statistically determined.
 However, with the diversity of commodities in certain districts and developmental influences on property values, institutions need to ensure that sufficient data are available to statistically determine accurate collateral values.
 An independent validation process should be used to determine the appropriate application of computer-based models.
-For more information about the independent validation process, see FCA’s June 17, 2002, Informational Memorandum, Computer-Based Model Validation Expectations.
+For more information about the independent validation process, see FCA's Model Risk Management procedure in the Corporate Governance Examination Manual topic.

 21. What are the independence requirements for an institution’s officer or employee conducting collateral evaluations?